MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 We've also bundled a [memory usage visualization tool](https://materialize.com/docs/ops/monitoring/#memory-usage-visualization) to aid in debugging.
-The amount of memory used by Materialize should correlate to the number of arrangement records that are displayed by the visual interface.
+The amount of memory used by Materialize should correlate with the number of arrangement records that are displayed by the visual interface.

 ### How can I check whether work is distributed equally across workers?